JonathanVSV/Ppage2/_pages/courses.md

 - Applies Statistics.
 - Biostatistics.

-Also, I made some basic courses to learn R and to use it to perform image processing and analysis.
+Also, I gave some basic courses to learn R and to use it to perform image processing and analysis.
 All the courses are in Spanish.

 * [QGIS](https://github.com/JonathanVSV/CursoQGIS)